 • Libel that could get you and us sued.

 • Opinions that denounce a race or sexual orientation, support hate or violence or are generally offensive.

 • Public service announcements or advocacy for fundraisers or nonprofits.

 • Opinions that address religion must not evangelize (preach), and we discourage letters that are critical of religion simply because the writer disagrees.
-However, we realize that there are topics in the news that overlap with elements of religion, and we do allow commentary as it relates to impact on the public.
+However, we realize that some news topics overlap with elements of religion, and we do allow commentary as it relates to impact on the public.

 • Form letters and letters signed by more than one author or a group.
 We want original writings and opinions from individual local readers.

 • Criticisms of a business, agency or private individual won't be published.

 • Rude, mean-spirited letters will not be published.
 Respect is expected.

 • Letters that rehash arguments on ongoing issues without a new news angle.